seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Petition us at home: Sextus Pompeius
 Hath given the dare to Caesar, and commands
 The empire of the sea: our slippery people,
-Whose love is never link’d to the deserver
+Whose love is never link'd to the deserver
 Till his deserts are past, begin to throw
 Pompey the Great and all his dignities
 Upon his son; who, high in name and power,
 Higher than both in blood and life, stands up
 For the main soldier: whose quality, going on,
-The sides o’ the world may danger: much is breeding,
+The sides o' the world may danger: much is breeding,
-Which, like the courser’s hair, hath yet but life,
+Which, like the courser's hair, hath yet but life,
-And not a serpent’s poison.
+And not a serpent's poison.
 Say, our pleasure,
 To such whose place is under us, requires
 Our quick remove from hence.

 **DOMITIUS ENOBARBUS**
-I shall do’t.
+I shall do't.

 *Exeunt*